 The algorithms proposed in this section are motivated by the following elementary argument.
-We consider only the case in which at time instant $t_k$ either $0$ or $1$ unit of the resource is consumed or produced, for $k=0,1,2,\ldots$.
-For the sake of the argument, we will only consider case of pure consumption in this preamble.
+We consider only the case in which at time instant $t_k$, either $0$ or $1$ unit of the resource is consumed or produced, for $k=0,1,2,\ldots$ For the sake of argument, we only consider the case of pure consumption in this preamble.

-Let $z(k)$ denote the number of times an agent (consumer) consumes a unit resource until time instant $t_k$, where $k=0, 1, 2, \ldots$.
-Let $\overline{z}(k)\triangleq \frac{1}{k+1} z(k)$, denote the time averaged consumption of the resource until time instant $t_k$.
-We assume that the consumption at time instant $t_k$ is decided by a { stochastic procedure}, where the probability of consumption of one unit of the resource is a function $p(\overline{z}(k))$.
-In addition, we assume that this probability conditioned on $\overline{z}(k)$ is independent of the previous history of the process.
-Then
+Let $z(k)$ denote the number of times an agent (consumer) consumes a unit resource until time instant $t_k$, where $k=0, 1, 2, \ldots$ Let $\overline{z}(k)\triangleq \frac{1}{k+1} z(k)$, denote the time-averaged consumption of the resource until time instant $t_k$.
+We assume that the consumption at time instant $t_k$ is decided by a stochastic procedure, where the probability of consumption of one unit of the resource is a function $p(\overline{z}(k))$.
+Additionally, we assume that this probability conditioned on $\overline{z}(k)$ is independent of the previous history of the process.
+Then:

 where $w(k)$ is a random variable taking the value $0$ or $1$.
-Thus, the following holds true,
+Thus, the following holds true:

-Recall that $p(\overline{z}(k))$ denotes the probability that $w(k)=1$ at time instant $t_k$, for $k=0,1,2,\ldots$.
-Then, we rewrite \eqref{eq:preamb1} as
+Recall that $p(\overline{z}(k))$ denotes the probability that $w(k)=1$ at time instant $t_k$, for $k=0,1,2,\ldots$ Then, we rewrite \eqref{eq:preamb1} as: